-In accordance with the requirements of the Exchange Act, the registrant caused

-this report to be signed on its behalf by the undersigned, thereunto duly
+In accordance with the requirements of the Exchange Act, the registrant caused this report to be signed on its behalf by the undersigned, thereunto duly authorized.

-authorized.

 ANCONA MINING CORPORATION.
 (Registrant)

-Date: February 12, 2003 By:/s/

-Hugh Grenfal

-President, Treasurer,

-Principal
+Date: May 14, 2004

+By:
-Accounting Officer and a member

-of the Board Of Directors
+Hugh Grenfal President, Treasurer, Principal Accounting Officer and a member of the Board Of Directors

 INDEX TO EXHIBITS

-Exhibit

-Number Description of Document

-31 Certification pursuant to Section 302 of the Sarbanes-Oxley Act of
+Exhibit Number Description of Document 31 of 2002 Certification pursuant to Section 302 of the Sarbanes-Oxley Act 2 32 of 2002 Certification pursuant to Section 906 of the Sarbanes-Oxley Act -

-2002

-32 Certification pursuant to Section 906 of the Sarbanes-Oxley Act of \$2002\$

-- I, Hugh Grenfal, Jr., certify that: - 1.
-I have reviewed this quarterly report on Form 10-QSB of Ancona Mining Corporation; - 2.
-Based on my knowledge, this quarterly report does not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading with respect to the period covered by this quarterly report; - 3.
-Based on my knowledge, the financial statements, and other financial information included in this quarterly report, fairly present in all material respects the financial condition, results of operations and cash flows of the registrant as of, and for, the periods presented in this quarterly report. - 4.
-The registrant's other certifying officers and I are responsible for establishing and maintaining disclosure controls and procedures (as defined in Exchange Act Rules 13a-14 and 15d-14) for the registrant and we have: - a) designed such disclosure controls and procedures to ensure that material information relating to the registrant, including its consolidated subsidiaries, is made known to us by others within those entities, particularly during the period in which this quarterly report is being prepared; - b) evaluated the effectiveness of the registrant's disclosure controls and procedures as of a date within 90 days prior to the filing date of this quarterly report (the "Evaluation Date"); and - c) presented in this quarterly report our conclusions about the effectiveness ofthe disclosure controls and procedures based on our evaluation as of the Evaluation Date; - 5.
-The registrant's other certifying officers and I have disclosed, based on our most recent evaluation, to the registrant's auditors and the audit committee of registrant's board of directors (or persons performing the equivalent function): - a) all significant deficiencies in the design or operation of internal controls which could adversely affect the registrant's ability to record, process, summarize and report financial data and have identified for the registrant's auditors any material weaknesses in internal controls;
+Exhibit 31

+CERTIFICATION

+I, Hugh Grenfal, Jr., certify that:

+1. I have reviewed this quarterly report on Form 10-QSB of Ancona Mining Corporation for the quarter ended March 31, 2004;

+2. Based on my knowledge, this quarterly report does not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading with respect to the period covered by this quarterly report;

+3. Based on my knowledge, the financial statements, and other financial information included in this quarterly report, fairly present in all material respects the financial condition, results of operations and cash flows of the registrant as of, and for, the periods presented in this quarterly report.

+4. The registrant's other certifying officers and I are responsible for establishing and maintaining disclosure controls and procedures (as defined in Exchange Act Rules 13a-14 and 15d-14) for the registrant and we have:

+a) designed such disclosure controls and procedures to ensure that material information relating to the registrant, including its consolidated subsidiaries, is made known to us by others within those entities, particularly during the period in which this quarterly report is being prepared;

+b) evaluated the effectiveness of the registrant's disclosure controls and procedures as of a date within 90 days prior to the filing date of this quarterly report (the "Evaluation Date"); and c) presented in this quarterly report our conclusions about the effectiveness of the disclosure controls and procedures based on our evaluation as of the Evaluation Date;

+5. The registrant's other certifying officers and I have disclosed, based on our most recent evaluation, to the registrant's auditors and the audit committee of registrant's board of directors (or persons performing the equivalent function):

+a) all significant deficiencies in the design or operation of internal controls which could adversely affect the registrant's ability to record, process, summarize and report financial data and have identified for the registrant's auditors any material weaknesses in internal controls;